 In this Outsmart session, Caitlin Bigsby, Product Marketing Director at Visier, and People Analytics Consultant, Marie Mineur discuss how organizations can use people analytics to uncover valuable business insights and solve problems.
-Sign up to watch Outsmart sessions on-demand today!
+Register now for Outsmart 2023!

 The ever-evolving business environment creates a need for better people decisions.
 We have more workforce data than ever, but having data alone isn’t enough to succeed.
 You must be able to use your data to determine the root cause of issues, apply interventions, and anticipate what’s coming in the future based on evidence

 However, according to a recent Deloitte Human Capital Trends report, 85% of companies believe people analytics is important, but only 42% said they are ready to address it.
 What can you do in your organization to increase the understanding of and get started with people analytics?

 This was a central theme in the Outsmart session, People Analytics 101: Driving Business Value through Human Resources.
 During this session, Visier’s Caitlin Bigsby engaged in a discussion with People Analytics Consultant Marie Mineur about what businesses can learn about their workforce when they implement people analytics.
 Here’s a recap of that conversation.

 What is people analytics?

 People analytics (also known as HR analytics or workforce analytics) is the practice of collecting and transforming HR data and organizational data into actionable insights that improve the way you do business.

 Caitlin Bigsby, Director of Product Marketing at Visier, explained how people analytics is similar to following a recipe.
 “The ingredients are all your pieces of data.
 They get mixed together, processed, and transformed through the analytics solution.
 The outcome is the sum of these parts, and it’s a bigger story.
 It’s the collective imagery of thousands of data points that come together to provide you with some information to work with.”